 Ongoing Energy Work

 CHF is convening three working groups to explore opportunities in O&G, Electrification and Petrochemicals.
-Our goal is to bring consensus-based PPP solutions and develop roadmaps which will move the Houston region forward in addressing the future of energy and its impact on the Houston region and Texas.
+Our goal is to bring consensus-based public-private partnership solutions and develop roadmaps which will move the Houston region forward in addressing the future of energy and its impact on the Houston region and Texas.